 In a randomized controlled phase II trial in recurrent GB, treatment with asunercept in combination with radiotherapy has shown

-superiority in all study endpoints – progression-free survival and quality of life as well as a positive trend in overall survival compared to treatment with radiotherapy alone, demonstrating the potential efficacy of asunercept in the treatment of recurrent GB.
+significant improvements in progression-free survival and quality of life as well as a positive trend in overall survival compared to treatment with radiotherapy alone, demonstrating the potential efficacy of asunercept in the treatment of recurrent GB.

 The CD95 system, which is inhibited by asunercept, plays an important role in the progression of other solid tumors beyond GB, underlining the tremendous potential of asunercept in a broad range of oncology indications.